srmainwaring/asv_wave_sim/gz-marine/src/gui/plugins/waves_control/README.md

 ## Build

-From the root of the `ign-gazebo` repository, do the following to build the example:
+From the root of the `gz-marine` repository, do the following to build the example:

 ~~~
 cd examples/plugin/waves_control